c3lang/c3-web/docs/language-common/vectors.md

 description: Vectors
 ---

-Vectors - where possible - based on underlying hardware vector implementations.
+Vectors - where possible - are based on underlying hardware vector implementations.
 A vector is similar to an array, but with additional functionality.
 The restriction is that a vector may only consist of elements that are numerical types, boolean or pointers.